roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 2. Using ReLU or Leaky ReLU over sigmoid and tanh activation functions.
 3. Use models that help propagate gradients to earlier time steps like in GRUs and LSTMs.

+Note : Skip or residual connections are a technique used in neural networks to address the vanishing gradient problem.
+In a skip connection, the output of one layer is added to the output of one or more layers that are located deeper in the network.
+This allows the gradient to flow directly through the skip connection during backpropagation, bypassing some of the intermediate layers where the gradient might vanish.

+By including skip connections, the network can learn to adjust the weights in a way that makes it easier for the gradient to flow through the network, which can help alleviate the vanishing gradient problem and improve the training of deep neural networks.

-### Q31:  When it comes to training an artificial neural network, what could be the reason why the loss doesn't decrease in a few epochs? ###
+### Q30:  When it comes to training an artificial neural network, what could be the reason why the loss doesn't decrease in a few epochs? ###

 Answer: